joostvanwollingen/functional-monitoring-workshop/docs/40-Variables.md

 ## Community dashboards

 Grafana also provides dashboards that are made by vendors or community members which you can download from: https://grafana.com/dashboards.

-A nice one to import and play around with is [`JVM micrometer`](https://grafana.com/dashboards/4701).
+Because Trix is an application written in [`Kotlin`](https://kotlinlang.org/docs/reference/) (JVM) and uses [`Micrometer`](https://www.baeldung.com/micrometer) to collect metrics.
+A nice dashboard to look at is [`JVM micrometer`](https://grafana.com/dashboards/4701) this dashboard is already imported in Grafana)

 Take some time to explore the technical metrics of the application.